ietf-wg-cellar/flac-specification/flac.md

 # Introduction

 This document defines the FLAC format.
-FLAC files and streams can code for pulse-code modulated (PCM) audio with 1 to 8 channels, sample rates from 1 to 1048576 Hertz and bit depths between 4 and 32 bits.
+FLAC files and streams can code for pulse-code modulated (PCM) audio with 1 to 8 channels, sample rates from 1 to 1048576 hertz and bit depths between 4 and 32 bits.
 Most tools for coding to and decoding from the FLAC format have been optimized for CD-audio, which is PCM audio with 2 channels, a sample rate of 44.1 kHz and a bit depth of 16 bits.

 FLAC is able to achieve lossless compression because samples in audio signals tend to be highly correlated with their close neighbors.
 In contrast with general purpose compressors, which often use dictionaries, do run-length coding or exploit long-term repetition, FLAC removes redundancy solely in the very short term, looking back at most 32 samples.